-- 1. Implementation of a statewide on-line and off-line web-based data collection and reporting system, which allows real-time tracking of program performance at the State and local levels. - 2.
+- Implementation of a statewide on-line and off-line web-based data collection and reporting system, which allows real-time tracking of program performance at the State and local levels. - 2.
 Application of the Differentiated Framework: Tiers of General Supervision and Engagement to ensure compliance and results driven accountability.
 As a part of this process the MITP participates in comprehensive monitoring of the birth through four continuum of services to infants, toddlers, and preschool-age children receiving services through an IFSP or Extended IFSP.
-Examples of universal monitoring included in the differentiated framework include: - Data collection and analysis on performance in federal/State priority areas; - Development and dissemination of annual profiles of local data and documentation of compliance and performance; - Approval of yearly local applications for funding which include the development and implementation of a Comprehensive System of Personnel Development (CSPD) Plan and Public Awareness (PA) Plan that impact child and family results: - Provision of focused on-site TA with local ITPs in need of improvement, consistent with the Tiers of General Supervision and Engagement described above; - Review and approval of local corrective action plans, improvement plans, semiannual and final program reports to ensure both results and compliance; - Requirements for local programs to link federal or State funding for the purpose of correcting areas of non-compliance or to improve child and family outcomes; - Inclusion of results indicators as criteria for making local determinations in SFY 2019 to ensure consistency with the national shift towards results driven accountability; - Development of an IFSP record review document as part of a consistent birth through 21 comprehensive monitoring process.
+Examples of universal monitoring included in the differentiated framework include: - Data collection and analysis on performance in federal/State priority areas; - Development and dissemination of annual profiles of local data and documentation of compliance and performance; - Approval of yearly local applications for funding which include the development and implementation of a Comprehensive System of Personnel Development (CSPD) Plan and Public Awareness (PA) Plan that impact child and family results; - Provision of focused on-site TA with local ITPs in need of improvement, consistent with the Tiers of General Supervision and Engagement described above; - Review and approval of local corrective action plans, improvement plans, semiannual and final program reports to ensure both results and compliance; - Requirements for local programs to link federal or State funding for the purpose of correcting areas of non-compliance or to improve child and family outcomes; - Inclusion of results indicators as criteria for making local determinations in SFY 2019 to ensure consistency with the national shift towards results driven accountability; - Development of an IFSP record review document as part of a consistent birth through 21 comprehensive monitoring process.
 This document was piloted in four

 - local ITPs in SFY 2013 with full implementation occurring in SFY 2014 and continuing in SFY 2019; and - Implementation of child specific case studies, service provider interviews, and evidence of standards for effective, functional, routines-based IFSP outcomes in SFY 2019, as a way of examining child progress toward meeting outcomes in the early intervention program. - 3.
 Submission of the State Performance Plan and Annual Performance Report to the United States Department of Education (USDE) Office of Special Education Programs to document the State's actual accomplishments in each federal monitoring indicator (11 Indicators2).
 The results of the Annual Performance Report are posted for both early intervention and special education services at http://mdideareport.org/.
 In SFY 2014, the Office of Special Education Programs included Results Indicators in their determination process for the first time.
 Unlike in previous years, states' determinations were calculated using a 50% compliance/50% results matrix.
 Compliance indicators reflect the legal requirements of Part C of the IDEA and its applicable regulations, whereas results indicators reflect the performance of the program to ultimately produce positive child and family outcomes.
-For the first time since the shift towards Results Driven Accountability and after 12 consecutive years of "Meet Requirements" the MITP received the determination of "Needs Assistance" primarily due to shifts in the child outcomes data and data collection to improve fidelity of the child outcomes rating process.
+For 13 of the last 14 years, including SFY 2019, MITP received a determination of "Meets Requirements".
+The data that supports this determination continues to reflect shifts measured in the child outcomes data and data collection to improve fidelity of the child outcomes rating process.

-Fiscal Year State Determination
+Fiscal State Determination

+Year

 SFY 2006 Meets Requirements

 SFY 2007 Meets Requirements

 SFY 2008 Meets Requirements

 SFY 2009 Meets Requirements

 SFY 2010 Meets Requirements

 SFY 2011 Meets Requirements

 SFY 2012 Meets Requirements

 SFY 2013 Meets Requirements

 SFY 2014 Meets Requirements

 SFY 2015 Meets Requirements

 SFY 2016 Meets Requirements

 SFY 2017 Meets Requirements

 SFY 2018 Needs Assistance

+SFY 2019 Meets Requirements

+SFY 2020 Not Yet Received